TataLab/EEGAndRNNAnalysis/README.md

+# Human EEG and recurrent neural networks exhibit common temporal
+dynamics during speech recognition

+Analysis code for the paper Human EEG and recurrent neural networks exhibit common temporal dynamics during speech recognition.

-# Instructions for running the code
+## Instructions for running the code

 The matlab scripts can be run in the order shown below.
 Paths in each script must be updated to your local system paths.